Shreypatel2224/ProjectAppsmith/README.md

 # ProjectAppsmith![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

 The User Interface starts with a home page (Page 1) which links to the pages of each persona.
 Each persona has specfic buttons that link to other pages with different functionalities depending on their user stories.
+These pages have appropriate tables and forms which return, update, create, or delete entries as necessary.

 ---------------------------------